kathleeng77/Campaign-Analysis/README.md

-# Charting Kickstarter Outcomes with Excel
+# Using Excel to Analyze the Outcomes of Kickstarter Campaigns

 In this project, I analyzed the outcomes of Campaigns on Kickstarter to find which campaigns are more likely to be successful.